x-board/x-board-protocol/docs/list-pins-capabilities.md

 value and `C8` (hexadecimal for 200) as the maximum for frequency.
 In order to say "anything for value" we just gave it the range of 0-255.
 We drop out of the data block automatically and enter it again immediately to define another range.
 This time we define a single value for the frequency by giving it the range of 32-32.
-Then, we drop out of everything we're still in, and then close off the response with `FF`.
+Finally, we drop out of everything we're still in.

 ### Identical parts of the protocol ###